 Adapting to Uncertainty

-The use of eCommerce has drastically increased due to COVID-19 requiring people to remain indoors.
-MSC Industrial Supply Co, a Maintenance, Repair, and Operations (MRO) product supplier that carries an inventory of over 1.7 million products is now scrambling to find more inventory due to the drastic increase in purchases, “Like other suppliers, we are experiencing a back-order situation for these items, but we are working with our supplier partners, who are working diligently to get product back in stock as quickly as possible to address current and future demand,” says an MSC spokesperson.
-Despite this positive trend however, some eCommerce sellers are providing subpar buying experiences.
-Things such as delivery instructions, purchasing limitations, supply chain disruption, and handling regulations have impacted the overall buyer experience.
-One of the largest challenges manufacturers utilizing B2B eCommerce will need to overcome is directing support for new delivery protocols that have never been needed in the past.
-A newly emerging trend in both B2C and B2B is contactless deliveries.
-Buyers are now requesting non-contact deliveries to limit unnecessary exposure, which is something that some manufacturers will need to account for within their eCommerce platforms.
+MSC Industrial Supply Co., a maintenance, repair, and operations (MRO) product supplier carrying an inventory of over 1.7 million products, is now scrambling to find more inventory due to the drastic increase in purchases.
+“Like other suppliers, we are experiencing a backorder situation for these items, but we are working with our supplier partners, who are working diligently to get product back in stock as quickly as possible to address current and future demand,” said an MSC spokesperson.

 Overcoming New Challenges

-Though manufacturers are faced with many challenges, they can still produce positive outcomes and increase market penetration.
-Establishing an eCommerce presence can be a daunting task, but the increase in digital sales brought on by COVID-19 presents an opportunity for manufacturers to enhance their current offering that will become a standard post-outbreak―here are the most prevalent challenges with strategies to address.
+Though manufacturers are faced with many challenges, these can also be viewed as opportunities to produce positive outcomes and increase market penetration.
+Establishing an eCommerce presence can be a daunting task, but it is clear that eCommerce can help increase sales and customer satisfaction – and will likely become a mandatory requirement as younger, more tech-savvy employees join the workforce.

-Disruption can manifest itself in many forms for manufacturers; unprecedented decline in revenue, increased demand, extreme buyer uncertainty or a rapid change in business models.
-Focusing on digital marketing, communications, customer experience, and eCommerce user experience will allow manufacturers to overcome these new disruptions.
+Disruption can manifest itself in many forms for manufacturers; unprecedented decline in revenue, increased demand, extreme buyer uncertainty, or a rapid change in business models.
+Focusing on digital marketing, communications, customer experience, and eCommerce user experience will allow manufacturers to overcome—and perhaps even benefit from these new disruptions.
 Adapting customer support models to be more effective in addressing the influx of buyers will reinforce a sense of stability and reassure customers that they are still a top priority.

-With a large majority of the population staying at home, dealers have become increasingly anxious about staying afloat.
+With more of the population staying at home, dealers are still anxious about staying afloat.
 A manufacturer should strategically shift their support beyond just buyers, but to downstream partners as well.
-Supporting dealers by offering more generous payment terms on original equipment and providing drop ship options for parts (shipments made directly from the OEM to the dealer’s customer) will allow them to feel less pressure and continue promoting a positive brand image.
+Supporting dealers by offering more generous payment terms on original equipment and providing drop shipping options for parts (shipments made directly from the OEM to the dealer’s customer) will allow them to feel less pressure and continue promoting a positive brand image.